Frequently Asked Questions

 - 32. How long will it take to process my application?

-It will normally take about 1 – 2 weeks for normal applications, and 4 – 6 weeks for applications with exemptions and Chartered Banker Level 3.
+It will normally take about 1–2 weeks for us to process your application.
 However, it may vary depending on the following circumstances:

 - The completeness of the application